ucd-library/cork-app-utils/README.md

       // comes in, both requests will wait on the same promise preventing
       // two network requests for the same object checkCached : () => this.store.data.byId[id],
-      onLoading : request => this.store.setLoading(id, request),
+      // request is a promise to resolves when network request finished (success or failure) onLoading : request => this.store.setLoading(id, request),
       onLoad : result => this.store.setLoaded(id, result.body),
       onError : e => this.store.setError(id, e)